-For 2019, Prevelo went ahead and updated his already beloved Zulu Four and we had a chance to test out the new model (launching October 2018).
+While my son started off on Prevelo’s original 2018 Zulu Four, he had a chance to test out the new 2019 Zulu Four and it did not disappoint!
 The 2019 Zulu Four has grown up a bit and moved toward a more modern approach in geometry.
 It’s also put on some muscle as it has gained in length, strength, and incorporated a beefier parts list, all while losing couple pounds overall.
-The test rig we had was an early production model, so we don’t have the final components list available just yet, but the geometry, drivetrain, and brakes on the model we tested were consistent with the final production run.

 Frame & Geometry

 Let’s start out with the frame and geometry.
 Reach is long to allow your grom plenty of room to move around when standing on the bike.
 This also gives them room to grow so they can get a good 2-3 years out of it.
 The longer wheelbase and low bottom bracket are extremely confidence inspiring.
 On one of our rides, my kid said, “Dad!
 I can’t believe how fast I am going, but it doesn’t feel like I’m out of control!”
 He continues to get faster and faster each time we go out.